ArrowLuo/CLIP4Clip/README.md

 The implementation of paper [**CLIP4Clip: An Empirical Study of CLIP for End to End Video Clip Retrieval**](https://arxiv.org/abs/2104.08860).

 CLIP4Clip is a video-text retrieval model based on [CLIP (ViT-B/32)](https://github.com/openai/CLIP).
 We investigate three similarity calculation approaches: parameter-free type, sequential type, and tight type, in this work.
-The model achieve SOTA results on MSR-VTT, MSVC, and LSMDC.
+The model achieve SOTA results on MSR-VTT, MSVC, LSMDC, ActivityNet, and DiDeMo.

 ![CLIP4Clip](CLIP4Clip.png)